 Animal component-free manufacturing of dry powder and liquid products.

-With our new production site close to Bielefeld, Germany, here at Xell, we tap into a new dimension of in-house production capabilities based on an ISO 9001:2015 certified quality management system.
+With our new production site close to Bielefeld, Germany, here at Xell, we tap into a new dimension of in-house production capabilities based on an ISO 9001 and ISO 13485 certified quality management system.
 Our dedicated facility, strictly animal origin-free (AOF), enables the flexible manufacture of dry powder and liquid products as well as dry powder rehydration services, small scale to large scale (up to 220,000 L/year and 30,000 kg powder/year).
 Experienced staff working with state-of-the-art equipment make us an ideal partner to provide contract manufacturing capacity throughout your project, from early-stage needs to routine application.
-Further ISO 13485 certification will be received in Q1 2022.

 Our manufacturing portfolio includes: